trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 This will only write the contract's data to the model without calling `save` on it.

-## Default Contract
+## Name

-You don't have to assign a name for a contract when using only one per operation.

-{{  "contract_test.rb:overv-reform" | tsnippet : "contractonly" }}

-The name will be `default`.
-The contract class will be available via `self["contract.default.class"]`.

-    Create["contract.default.class"] #=> Reform::Form subclass

-After running the operation, the contract instance is available via `self["contract.default"]`.
+Explicit naming for the contract is possible, too.

-    result = Create.(..)
-    result["contract.default"] #=> <Reform::Form ...>

-You can pass a name to `contract`.

-{{  "contract_test.rb:contract-name" | tsnippet : "pipe" }}

-## Multiple Contracts

-Since `contract` can be called multiple times, this allows you to maintain as many contracts as you need per operation.

-Naming also works when referencing constants.

-{{  "contract_test.rb:contract-ref" | tsnippet }}
+{{  "contract_test.rb:constant-name" | tsnippet }}

-When using named contracts, you can still use the `Contract` macros, but now you need to say what contract you're referring to using the `name:` option.
+You have to use the `name:` option to tell each step what contract to use.
+The contract and its result will now use your name instead of `default`.

-{{  "contract_test.rb:contract-name" | tsnippet : "contract" }}
+{{  "contract_test.rb:name-res" | tsnippet }}

+Use this if your operation has multiple contracts.

 ## Dry-Schema